Skip to content

 Overview

-BACKGROUND: Although intensive care unit mortality is declining for the >1 million Americans who develop acute respiratory failure (ARF) annually, little evidence exists to guide care after hospital discharge and few studies have explored longitudinal care needs among survivors.
+BACKGROUND: Although ICU mortality is declining for the > 1 million Americans with acute respiratory failure (ARF) annually, little evidence exists to guide care after hospital discharge, and few studies have explored longitudinal care needs among survivors.

-STUDY DESIGN AND METHODS: After hospital discharge, we enrolled ARF survivors discharged from four University of Pennsylvania Health System hospitals from June 2022 through April 2023 who were mechanically ventilated for ≥24 hours into a longitudinal cohort study.
-We enrolled a subset of this cohort to conduct qualitative structured phone interviews at 3, 6, and 12 months regarding barriers and facilitators to recovery.
+STUDY DESIGN AND METHODS: After hospital discharge, we enrolled survivors of ARF discharged from 4 University of Pennsylvania Health System hospitals from June 2022 through April 2023 who underwent mechanical ventilation for ≥ 24 hours into a longitudinal cohort study.
+We enrolled a subset of this cohort to conduct qualitative structured phone interviews at 3, 6, and 12 months regarding barriers and facilitators to recovery using the Timing It Right (TIR) framework, which identifies longitudinal changing needs.
 We coded interview data and performed thematic analysis to identify unmet and met needs.
-Utilizing TIR recovery constructs, we sequentially mapped needs categorically and then across timepoints.
+Using TIR framework recovery constructs, we sequentially mapped needs categorically and then across time points.

-RESULTS: 32 patients participated in 59 interviews.
-Themes mapped to informational, instrumental, and emotional TIR recovery aspects across discharge preparation, transition to community, and long-term adjustment recovery phases.
+RESULTS: Thirty-two patients participated in 59 interviews.
+Themes mapped to informational, instrumental, and emotional TIR framework recovery aspects across discharge preparation, transition to community, and long-term adjustment recovery phases.
 During discharge preparation, patients required rapport with inpatient clinicians and comprehensive information about the rehabilitation process.
-During transition to community, patients needed instrumental support, including increased touchpoints from healthcare professionals.
+During transition to community, patients needed instrumental support, including increased touchpoints from health care professionals.
 As recovery continued, the mental and emotional burden of recovery became prominent.

-INTERPRETATION: ARF survivors encountered evolving support needs throughout their recovery trajectories from informational needs during discharge preparation, to instrumental needs during transition to community, and emotional needs during long-term adjustment.
-Understanding needs trajectories is a critical first step towards developing guidance to mitigate unmet needs, and developing dynamic, adaptable care plans across recovery trajectories among ARF survivors.
+INTERPRETATION: Survivors of ARF encountered evolving support needs throughout the recovery trajectory from informational needs during discharge preparation to instrumental needs during transition to community and emotional needs during long-term adjustment.
+Understanding needs trajectories is a critical first step toward developing guidance to mitigate unmet needs and developing dynamic, adaptable care plans across recovery trajectories among survivors of ARF.

 Sponsors